Perlesvaux/express_cookbook/readme.md

 }

 // *** *** CRUD starts here! *** ***
+// On the Client side, <input> elements have a
+// 'name' & 'value' properties.
+// These correspond to 'key-values' on the 'req.body'
+// when sending a CREATE or UPDATE request.
+//
+// When a new entry is created, it gets its own unique ID.
+// To interact with a specific entry, we define an endpoint
+// with a URL parameter '/:id'.
+This parameter can now be accessed
+// through 'req.params.id' when sending a GET, UPDATE or DELETE request

 // RETRIEVE all entries
 app.get("/roster", MWLogger, async (req, res)=>{
   try {